vinicunca/akar/docs/content/docs/2.pohon/2.components/select-menu.md

 ### With full content width

-You can expand the content to the full width of its items by adding the `min-w-fit` class on the `ui.content` slot.
+You can expand the content to the full width of its items by adding the `min-w-fit` class on the `pohon.content` slot.

 ::docs-component-example
 ---